Australia Has Castles Too! A Visit to Overnewton Castle in Keilor

 Travellers often stopped in the township on their way through to the Goldfields, leading to a new bridge, hotel and schools to be built in the town.

 Taylor himself invested heavily in farming, holding multiple properties.
-He was inspired by a trip back to his native country of Scotland in the late 1850’s and arrived back in Australia, determined to build the home of his dreams.
+He was inspired by a trip to his native country of Scotland in the late 1850’s and arrived back in Australia, determined to build the home of his dreams.

 Inspired by Scottish Baronial Castles, he added a two storyied wing, containing some 35 rooms – 7 bedrooms, libraries, a drawing room, kitchens and servant’s quarters, along with a Dairy & Butcher Shop and the private Billiard room, where he and his pals could sit, play games, smoke cigars and gossip.
 During the tour, Emma said she’d loved to have been a fly on the wall for some of these conversations – I felt inclined to agree!